What’s The Hawk Inn like?

-Aside from its chocolate box cottages, Amport’s biggest attraction is the world-renowned Hawk Conservancy Trust – from which the pub takes its name – but it is also close to Andover and just 20 minutes from Stonehenge, in the neighbouring county of Wiltshire.
+Aside from chocolate box cottages, Amport’s biggest attraction is the Hawk Conservancy Trust, from which the pub takes its name.
+It is also close to Andover and just 20 minutes from Stonehenge, in the neighbouring county of Wiltshire.

-ARE MUDDY PAWS WELCOME?
-Most definitely.
-Ernie received lots of fuss from the staff when we checked in and had a stylish bed, blanket and towel waiting for him in our room, all of which was embroidered with pub name.
-He was also provided with two stainless steel bowls and a small jar of treats, which were very welcome.
+Very.
+Ernie got lots of fuss when we checked in and had a bed, blanket and towel waiting for him in our room.
+He was also given two stainless steel bowls and a small jar of treats, which were very welcome.

 Dogs are welcome to stay in the rooms for £20 per night and the bar area is also very pet-friendly.
 Handily, poo bins outside are clearly marked, too.
 For more information about Upham Pubs’ pet policy, click here.

-The room was decorated in neutral shades with floral accents and had lots of lovely touches such as antique furniture, cosy blankets, quirky light fittings and a snuggly hot water bottle.
+The room was decorated in neutral shades with floral accents and had lots of lovely touches such as cosy blankets and a snuggly hot water bottle.
 The modern bathroom was also impressive, with fluffy white towels and Algotherm toiletries.

-We were provided with complimentary tea, biscuits and coffee during our stay, with fresh milk available from a communal fridge in the hallway.
+We were given complimentary tea, biscuits and coffee and fresh milk was available from a communal fridge in the hall.
 A handy clipboard also contained all the information we needed to know about the pub and local area.